IMPORTANT SAFETY INFORMATION AND INDICATION

 Suicidality and Antidepressant Drugs

-Antidepressants increased the risk of suicidal thinking and behavior in children, teens, and young adults.
+Antidepressants increase the risk of suicidal thinking and behavior in children, teens, and young adults.
 Depression and certain other psychiatric disorders are themselves associated with increases in the risk of suicide.
 Patients of all ages who are started on antidepressant therapy or when the dose is changed should be monitored appropriately and observed closely for clinical worsening, suicidality, or unusual changes in behavior such as becoming agitated, irritable, hostile, aggressive, impulsive, or restless.
 Should these occur, report them to a doctor right away.
 PRISTIQ is not approved for use in children under 18.

 Do not take PRISTIQ if you are allergic to desvenlafaxine, venlafaxine, or any of the ingredients in PRISTIQ.
 Do not take PRISTIQ if you currently take, or have taken within the last 14 days, any medicine known as an MAOI (including intravenous methylene blue or the antibiotic linezolid).
 Allow 7 days after stopping PRISTIQ before starting an MAOI.
 Taking an MAOI with PRISTIQ can cause serious or even life-threatening side effects.

-• Depression, suicidal thoughts or behavior
+- have or had depression, suicidal thoughts or behavior

-• Mania, bipolar disorder, or seizures or convulsions
+- have or had seizures or convulsions

-• Are breastfeeding or plan to breastfeed.
-PRISTIQ can pass into your breast milk.
+- are breastfeeding or plan to breastfeed.
+PRISTIQ can pass into your breastmilk.
 Talk to your healthcare provider about the best way to feed your baby during treatment with PRISTIQ.

 Some people are at risk for visual problems such as eye pain, changes in vision, or swelling or redness around the eye.
 You may want to undergo an eye examination to see if you are at risk and get preventative treatment if you are.